Edel SE & Co. KGaA: History

 In February 2007, edel music AG took over the book division of Pabel-Moewig with cookbooks, guides, puzzle books, children's books and some licenses such as the silver volumes of the science fiction series Perry Rhodan, thus expanding its media division.

 At the Annual General Meeting in May 2007 it was decided to remove the addition "music" in the company name.
 The company then operated under the name edel AG until 2010.
 In December 2009, the listing on the Regulated Market was revoked.
 The stock has since been traded on the Frankfurt Stock Exchange.

 In 2010, Edel took over 75% of the then ZS publishing house, followed by the remaining 25% in October 2014.

 In January 2011, the spelling of the company name changed to Edel AG.

 In March 2011, Edel AG finally acquired the evaluation rights for the TV and cinema films around the cartoon characters Pettersson and Findus from the insolvent TV-Loonland AG.

 In October 2012, Edel AG acquired 100% of the shares in Brilliant Classics B.V., which is one of the leading companies in the field of classical music.
 The label, based in Leeuwarden, Netherlands, sells its products through a worldwide network of distributors.

 In July 2014, Edel acquired the catalogue of Jazz label MPS Records from Universal Music Group.

 Since October 2015, Edel holds 75% of Pandastorm Pictures GmbH.

 In March 2016, Jonas Haentjes, the son of the company's founder, took over the position of Director Corporate Development at Edel.

 As of December 2017, Michael Haentjes and Jonas Haentjes jointly led Edel AG as co-CEOs, and Jonas Haentjes was appointed to the board of management of Edel AG.

-Dr. Joerg Pfuhl, Charles Caldas and Joel Weinstein are members of the Edel supervisory board.
+Joerg Pfuhl, Charles Caldas and Joel Weinstein are members of the Edel supervisory board.

 In April 2018, the executive board and supervisory board of Edel AG decided to convert the company into a limited partnership for shares (KGaA).

 The change of form is intended to ensure the influence of the family after a generational succession.
 In addition, the general partner of KGaA should be given the legal form of a European Company (SE).